Tuesday, July 14, 2026

 In our opinion, Mintvex should not be treated as a trustworthy broker.

-Mintvex shows multiple strong indicators of being a scam broker and should be avoided.
+Mintvex shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.